ifmeorg/ifme/README.md

 If you create an issue, please tag it with the appropriate label.
 We use `enchancement` for feature work and `bug` for bugs.
 If you created an issue and are not working on it, please tag it as `help wanted`.
 The majority of technical contributors are up and coming developers, so be sure to tag appropriate issues as `newbiefriendly`!
 If you are working on an issue, please assign it to yourself.
 If you are unable to do so, please let us know and we will add you as a collaborator.

-For bugs, please list the reproduction steps and specify if the bug was prodcued locally or on production.
+For bugs, please list the reproduction steps and specify if the bug was produced locally or on production.
 Please also mention what OS and browser you are using.

 License
 -------